tom-howard/ros2/docs/course/part1.md

     ```
     ***

-Don't worry too much about what you just did, for now.
+Don't worry too much about what you just did right now.
 We'll cover this in more detail throughout the course.
 That's it for now though, we'll start using some of the packages that we've just installed a bit later on.

-#### :material-pen: Exercise 1: Launching a simulation and making a robot move {#ex1}
+## :material-pen: Exercise 1: Launching a simulation and making a robot move {#ex1}

 Now that you're all up and running, let's launch ROS and fire up a simulation of our TurtleBot3 Waffle robot...